 - Healthy one pan tofu stir fry.

-- Crispy tofu bites, achieved with minimum amount of oil.
+- Crispy honey garlic tofu bites, achieved with minimum amount of oil.

 Video